-Natural hazards, including hurricanes, earthquakes, tornadoes, droughts, wildfires, winter storms, and floods, present a significant and varied risk across the country.
+- Natural hazards, including hurricanes, earthquakes, tornadoes, droughts, wildfires, winter storms, and floods, present a significant and varied risk across the country; - A virulent strain of pandemic influenza could kill hundreds of thousands of Americans, affect millions more, and result in economic loss.
+Additional human and animal infectious diseases, including those previously undiscovered, may present significant risks;

-&lt;sup>28 Migrant surges across land or sea borders are included in the 2015 SNRA (Table 2).
+&lt;sup>29 Migrant surges across land or sea borders are included in the 2015 SNRA (Table 2).

-- A virulent strain of pandemic influenza could kill hundreds of thousands of Americans, affect millions more, and result in economic loss.
-Additional human and animal infectious diseases, including those previously undiscovered, may present significant risks. - Technological and accidental hazards, such as transportation system failures, dam failures, or chemical substance spills or releases, have the potential to cause extensive fatalities and have severe economic impacts, and the likelihood of occurrence may increase due to aging infrastructure. - Damage to the electric grid from a space weather event or a deliberate attack could cause cascading impacts through other infrastructure systems, with the potential for loss of life and economic disruption. - Terrorist organizations or affiliates may seek to acquire, build, and use weapons of mass destruction.
-Conventional terrorist attacks, including those by "lone actors" employing physical threats such as explosives, and armed attacks, present a continued risk to the Nation.
+- Technological and accidental hazards, such as transportation system failures, dam failures, or chemical substance spills or releases, have the potential to cause extensive fatalities and have severe economic impacts, and the likelihood of occurrence may increase due to aging infrastructure; - Damage to the electric grid from a space weather event or a deliberate attack could cause cascading impacts through other infrastructure systems, with the potential for loss of life and economic disruption; and - Terrorist organizations or affiliates may seek to acquire, build, and use weapons of mass destruction.
+Conventional terrorist attacks, including those by "lone actors" employing explosives and armed attacks, present a continued risk to the Nation.